dherrera1911/sqfa/README.md

 ### Install package from PyPI

-You can conveniently install `sqfa` from PyPI with `pip`.
-To install the dependencies needed to also run the tutorials, you can use the following command:
+The easiest way to install the package is form the PyPI repository.
+To install the package and the dependencies needed to run the tutorials, use the following command:

 ```bash
 pip install sqfa[dev]
 ```

-If you want to install the lighter version without the tutorials dependencies,
+To install the lighter version without the tutorials dependencies, use

 ```bash
 pip install sqfa